το άνευ κλίσι Ελληνικό: Verbs - Part 1

 Top

-Derivation of the ΤΑΚΕ verb form from ancient Greek
+2. Rules for deriving the ΤΑΚΕ verb from ancient Greek

 Dictionaries and grammar normally list the various verb stems showing the 1st person singular.
 The rules below, therefore, show how the ΤΑΚΕ verb is derived from either the present indicative 1st person singular or the aorist indicative 1st person singular.